LaunchCodeEducation/java-web-dev-curriculum/content/assignments/hello-world/_index.md

 The lower button, next to the `testSayHello()` method, will run only that individual test.
 A test is a single method in a test file that has `@Test` just above it.
 A test file may have multiple tests.

-Run all of the tests (in this case, there is only one) but clicking on the topmost button.
+Run all of the tests (in this case, there is only one) by clicking on the topmost button.

 ![The double play icon runs all tests in the file](figures/run-all-tests.png)